 What is the variability in space and time of icebergs and meltwater at the ice-ocean boundary?

-What is the impact of icebergs and meltwater on phytoplankton abundance and community composition?
+What are the impact of icebergs and meltwater on phytoplankton and seabird abundance and community composition?

-What broader impact do the dynamics between icebergs, meltwater, and phytoplankton have on these coastal ecosystems?
+What are the broader impacts of the dynamics between icebergs, meltwater, and the food web on these coastal ecosystems?

 Data Collection

-The use of tour vessels allows us to sample all summer, and remote-sensing observations are used to expand the spatial and temporal scales of data collection in this remote region.
+The use of tour vessels allows us to sample from late-spring through summer, and remote-sensing observations are used to expand the spatial and temporal scales of data collection in this remote region.

 Citizen Science